Voilaah/skillup-doc/docs/integration/courses/list.md

 SkillUp can import all or part of your courses directly from your platform.

 ::: info INFO
-This API allows SkillUp to display the list of your courses and their course preview page giving minimum information to the students before enrolling.
+This API allows SkillUp to display the list of your courses and their respective course preview page giving minimum information to the students before enrolling.
 :::

 ## API requirements